SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

    When the Race Engineer determines the currently mounted tyre compound, he always looks at the front left tyre as a reference.

+6. When it comes to tyre compounds, there are also some aspects to consider:
+   - Hypercars can use in general four different compounds, Soft, Medium, Dry and Wet, which are mapped to Dry (S), Dry (M), Dry (H) and Wet.
+But not all compounds may be available in a given season or on a given track.
+The Engineer on its own, will never change the compound mixture, when changing tyres.
+If you are using a pre-defined strategy which is handled by the Strategist, be sure to set the tyre set count for those compounds which are not available for the race to zero.
+This ensures that those tyre compounds will not be used during the race.
+   - The available tyre compounds for LMP2, GTE and GT3 are currently restricted to Medium and Wet, whic are mapped to Dry (M) and Wet.

 ## Plugin *Integration*

 This plugin, which is normally not automatically included and enabled, can export the internal state of Simulator Controller - especially a lot of the knowledge of all Race Assistants and plenty of information about the currently running simulator session - to other applications using a JSON file.